 —Michael Braziller, Publisher & Karen Braziller, Editorial Director

 College, university, and graduate school classrooms are where the majority of Persea’s books are adopted, semester after semester.
-Most of these books were published first for the general reader, but merit inclusion into college curricula, from fifteenth-century feminist Christine de Pizan to the anthology Short, showing that the now prevalent short-short form has a history dating back at least five centuries.
+Most of these books were published first for the general reader, but merit inclusion into college curricula, from fifteenth-century feminist Christine de Pizan to the anthology Short, an irresistible gathering of the world's most imaginative word artists in all genres, showing both the present flowering and the deep roots of this popular form.

 We offer a range of books by single authors (fiction, nonfiction, poetry) and multicultural anthologies on universal themes (bicultural, city, rural, outsiders, work, and more).
 All of these books have young protagonists.
 Most are written by well-known authors of books for adults.
 Many of these titles are also adopted in community colleges and beyond.